-It also seems to help stop the urge to cough and facilitates with the process of producing more saliva, allowing it help reduce symptoms of dry mouth.
+It also seems to help stop the urge to cough and facilitates the process of producing more saliva, allowing it help reduce symptoms of dry mouth in research involving cats.
 It can safely be used by people with chronically low levels of salivary flow and chronic coughs.
-(2, 3)

 2. Fights Bacterial Infections

-If you feel symptoms of tonsillitis, bronchitis, a urinary tract or respiratory infection coming on, take marshmallow root at the first sign of discomfort like swelling, burning and tenderness.
-It helps speed up the healing process and naturally kills bacteria that can cause various ailments.
-(4)
+If you feel symptoms of tonsillitis, bronchitis, a urinary tract infection or respiratory infection coming on, taking marshmallow root at the first sign of discomfort like swelling, burning and tenderness may help ease symptoms.
+It can help speed up the healing process and naturally kill bacteria that can cause various ailments.

 Once ingested, it helps increase the secretion of urine, which improves the body’s ability to draw bacteria out of the urinary tract.
 This is the reason it’s also recommended for treating kidney stone symptoms.

-3. Repairs the Gut Lining, Preventing Leaky Gut Syndrome
+3. Helps Repair the Gut Lining, Preventing Leaky Gut Syndrome

 Research suggests that marshmallow is an effective way to help treat certain digestive disorders, including leaky gut syndrome, which develops when particles leak outside tiny openings in the gut lining, allowing them to enter the bloodstream where they can trigger autoimmune reactions.

-Marshmallow helps restore integrity of the gut lining by forming a protective layer around small junctions.
-In addition, it seems to be beneficial for people suffering from other forms of inflammatory bowel diseases, including ulcerative colitis and Crohn’s disease.
-(5)
+Marshmallow helps restore integrity of the gut lining by forming a protective layer around small junctions, as shown in research on rats.
+In addition, it seems to be beneficial for other forms of inflammatory bowel diseases, including ulcerative colitis and Crohn’s disease.

-Digestive uses for marshmallow root include lowering or preventing heartburn, stomach ulcer symptoms, diarrhea and constipation.
-It coats the inside of the stomach and prevents acid from causing discomfort and “burning.”
-(6)
+Is marshmallow root good for acid reflux?
+Yes — digestive uses for marshmallow root include lowering or preventing heartburn, stomach ulcer symptoms, diarrhea and constipation.

 By helping soothe the nerve-sense system of the skin, marshmallow has anti-irritant properties and is even well-tolerated by those with allergies and hypersensitive skin.
 For many years, it’s provided relief from itching, swelling, redness and chaffing.

-Some evidence shows its anti-inflammatory effects are also beneficial for treating eczema and dermatitis.
-Polysaccharides in marshmallow roots are a type of absorbent fiber that combines with liquid to form a soft and slippery base that acts like a skin buffer, moisturizer and protective layer for ultra-sensitive skin.
-(7)
+Some in vitro evidence shows its anti-inflammatory effects are also beneficial for treating eczema and dermatitis.
+Polysaccharides in marshmallow roots are absorbent fibers that combine with liquid to form a soft and slippery base that acts like a skin buffer, moisturizer and protective layer for ultra-sensitive skin.

 You’ll find marshmallow in many lip balms, hair conditioners, salves and after-sun products.
 If you can’t find a natural ointment made with marshmallow extracts, try creating your own homemade moisturizer for dry skin by adding several drops to a coconut or jojoba oil-based cream.
 Used along with natural skin-savers like tea tree oil and aloe vera, marshmallow has an even bigger impact.